MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 ![Browser preview in the extension with emulation tool bar showing](media/edge-for-code-screencast-v2.msft.png)

 <!-- Toolbar item 1.
 Emulate devices: -->
 In the **Emulate devices** dropdown menu, you can select from a number of different devices.
 When you select a device, the viewport resizes to the correct measurements and simulates the touch interface.
-For example, an iPhone:
+For example, an emulated iPhone layout:

 ![Browser preview in the extension showing the web product in an emulated phone layout](media/edge-for-code-screencast-v2-emulating.msft.png)